ryukirisame/learnSystemDesign/caching.md

 - Write Back doesn't require invalidation of cache entries, as the cache itself is the source of truth during the write process.
 - Write Back caching is ideal for write-heavy scenarios where write operations need to be fast and frequent, but immediate consistency with the database is not critical, such as logging systems and social media feeds.
+- Example:  Imagine a collaborative document editing application that allows multiple users to make changes to a document simultaneously.
+When users make changes, those changes are first saved to the cache, allowing the application to respond quickly and provide a smooth editing experience.
+When certain conditions are met (e.g., the number of changes reaches a certain threshold), the application writes the cached changes back to the data store, updating the document with the latest changes from all users.
+This approach minimizes the number of write operations to the data store and reduces the load on the storage system, improving the overall performance of the application.

 <img width="1456" height="860" alt="image" src="https://github.com/user-attachments/assets/10532688-6510-4af4-a13a-3ad86a02c782" />

+# Cache Invalidation Strategies

+- Cache invalidation is the process of removing or updating outdated data from a cache to ensure that only the most recent and accurate information is stored.